Tools4everBV/HelloID-Conn-Prov-Target-Zenya/README.md

 2. **Follow Step 3**:
    - Navigate to **Step 3** in the documentation, which provides detailed instructions on how to create a provider in Zenya.
    - Complete the setup by taking note of the required information, including the **Service Address**, **Client ID**, and **Client Secret**.

+### Obtain REST API credentials

+In Zenya an app registration needs to be created.
+This app registration provides credentials for the REST API and a new Zenya user.
+The user created during this App registration needs to get rights to maintain user groups.

 ## Getting help
 > [!TIP]